alephium/docs/docs/FAQ.md

 ## Tokenomics

+### What is the lowest possible GAS fee?

+The current lowest possible gas price is 10^-7 ALPH or 0.0000001 ALPH.

 ### If tokens are burnt, will there be a time in the future where the amount of existing ALPH will be close to zero?

 Theoretically yes, the future is not really projectable beyond 80 years.
 However, it is not uncommon for open-source community-driven blockchains such as Alephium to change their policies along their evolution.
 If the community decides to alter a cap, then that cap will be altered.